essopsp/uniQuiz/README.md

 # uniQuiz

-website project
-questions website project for university of tripoli
+question's website project for university of tripoli